MicrosoftDocs/power-pages-docs/power-pages-docs/transparency-note-copilot.md

 ---
 title: Transparency note for Copilot
-description: The transparency note discusses natural language to form and the key considerations for making use of this technology responsibly. ms.date: 4/28/2023 ms.custom: transparency-note ms.topic: article
+description: The transparency note to add chatbot and the key considerations for making use of this technology responsibly. ms.date: 4/28/2023 ms.custom: transparency-note ms.topic: article